University of Washington: Student life

-Organizations
+Student groups

 Registered groups

 The University of Washington boasts over 800 active Registered Student Organizations (RSOs), one of the largest networks of any universities in the world.
 RSOs are dedicated to a wide variety of interests both in and beyond campus.
 Some of these interest areas include academic focus groups, cultural exchanges, environmental activities, Greek life, political/social action, religious discussions, sports, international student gatherings by country, and STEM-specific events.
-Prominent examples are: